tschaerni/hermes/DTSDlite/README.md

 DTSD
 ====

 A lite Version of the DTSD daemon.
-With fewer funktions for better maintance.
+With fewer functions for better maintance.